SiddharthDivakaran/ApiClientWrapper/README.md

 A service wrappers that can be used to send rest api request (get and post handled for now...)

 ## Usage:
-1.Download and install the package.
+1.Download and install the package.</br>
 2.To send the request we can pass all te details in the form of option object as a request parameter.

 ## Creating option object: